-They were looking for a service that allows residents to read and listen to city presentations in other languages at live meetings so everyone can participate.
-They wanted to provide a consistent solution for the community that was technology-based and did not require people to make special requests before each meeting.
-They also wanted a solution that worked for in-person and virtual meeting attendees.
+They wanted a service that let residents read and listen to city presentations in other languages at live meetings so everyone could participate, without special requests before each meeting, and that worked for both in-person and virtual attendees.

-Modesto selected Wordly, an AI-powered live translation and caption solution.
-Wordly provides real-time translation to meeting participants, enabling members of the local community who don’t speak English the opportunity to participate in city council meetings.
-The solution also promotes transparency and engagement between city management and residents.
+Yes.
+Modesto runs Wordly as a cloud-based live translation and caption service through Zoom, which pushes the meeting audio to Wordly and returns real-time translation and captions in dozens of languages.
+This enables residents who don't speak English to participate in city council meetings and promotes transparency and engagement between city management and residents.

 "It's a cloud-based service we run through Zoom and it connects to this third-party service," Douglass said.
 "It essentially pushes the audio to this other service, and they take that audio that's in English in this case, and then it provides the option for translation."

-Each participant can select their own language and listen to live translated audio or read captions on their own phone, tablet, or computer.
-The translation and captions are accessed through a QR code or website URL that gives participants the ability to choose their preferred language during the meetings.
+Each participant can select their own language and listen to live translated audio or read AI captions on their own phone, tablet, or computer.
+The translation and captions are accessed through a QR code or website URL that lets participants choose their preferred language during the meeting.

 Phase 1: Configuration - 1 Week